-House in the contract of the c
+House the structure of the structure of

-- 5. Consideration of was missing from the behavioural theories.
+- 5. Consideration of \\\\\ was missing from the behavioural theories.

 - a) Traits

 - b) Situational Factors

 - c) Employee Satisfaction

 - d) Employee Turnover

 - 6. The first comprehensive contingency model for leadership was developed by

 - a) Hersey and Blanchard

 - b) Blake and Mouton

 - c) Fred Fiedler

 - d) John Kotter